SHARP-EATMAN

 Close-up of face: the clypeus of the male Eucera eriocarpi is ivory or pale yellow with a gold band on the bottom rim.

-Female Eucera eriocarpi and E. wilmatte can be separated by the following traits.
+Female Eucera eriocarpi and E. wilmatte can be separated n part by three traits.
 (1) On the female Eucera erocarpi, the pale hair bands on the abdomen run together; on E. wilmatte, the tergal bands are more distinct and separated.
-(2) On the female E. eriocarpi, the labrum is all pale; on the female E. wlmattae, the labrum is partly or entirely black.
+(2) On the female E. eriocarpi, the yellow area on the clypeus is broader than it is in E. wilmattae.
+(3) The labrum of E. eriocarpi is all pale; on the female E. wilmattae, the labrum is partly or entirely black.

 Eucera (Xenoglossodes) paenalbata